Meet Team ESIL

 Read our statement on the merge, learn more about Economic Security Project, or about our ongoing Illinois work.

 Harish I. Patel

-Jenna Severson is the Communications & Digital Manager for Economic Security for Illinois.
-She leads both ESIL and its coalition partners in press response, social media strategy, and narrative change work.
+Jenna Severson is the Communications & Digital Manager for Economic Security for Illinois, an affiliate of Economic Security Project.
+She leads ESP's Illinois portfolio in press response, social media strategy, and narrative change work.
 Previously, Jenna worked at the research and policy nonprofit Woodstock Institute, where she fought for equitable financial services policy at the local-, state- and national-level; she also worked in various nonprofits doing community organizing, disability services, refugee rights, and HIV/AIDS support.
 Jenna currently serves as a co-chair of Equality Illinois' Emerging Leaders Circle.
 Jenna earned her B.A. in English and Women’s Studies Gender Studies at Loyola University Chicago.

 Reach out to Jenna for media inquiries

 Gabriela 'Gaby' Bosquez is the Program Manager for Cash & Narrative Change for Economic Security for Illinois.
 Previously, Gabriela was a Labor Organizer for Service Employees International Union (SEIU), working towards bringing union jobs to service workers in O’Hare airport and Residential buildings in Chicago.
 Gabriela is an interdisciplinary artis and a lead host Chicago Vote’s of Sh*t Talks, an interview series that brings young Chicagoans together to discuss political issues affecting our community and engages young people to become politically active through arts and culture.
 Gabriela is a graduate of Carleton College with a B.A in Latin American Studies and a concentration in Educational Studies.

 Reach out to Gaby for information about our cash policy and artist fellowship.